-The M.P.H. degree requires completion of 48 graduate credits comprised of 24 required credits on foundational topics in Public Health, a three credit practicum, and 12-18 credits for elective course content.
-Specific electives are determined by the student’s advisory committee.
-An Integrative Learning Experience is required of all students, consisting of either a three credit capstone project or a nine credit academic thesis.
-A student must maintain a cumulative grade point average (GPA) of 3.0 in required courses with no grade below a “B-.”
+The M.P.H. degree requires completion of 48 graduate credits comprised of 27 required credits on foundational topics in Public Health, four to six PUBH electives on substantive topics of student interest, and an Integrative Learning Experience consisting of either three credits of PUBH 5499 or nine credits of GRAD 5950.
+A student must maintain a cumulative grade point average (GPA) of 3.0 in required courses, with no single grade below a “B-.”

 Doctorate in Public Health (Ph.D.)

 This program rigorously prepares public health professionals, scholars, and research scientists needed in a wide variety of settings to meet the health challenges of the 21st century.
 The degree reinforces foundational principles of public health with theoretical underpinnings and methodological techniques of population health research.
 The Ph.D. degree requires completion of 60 credits beyond the Master’s degree, consisting of 45 (15 courses) in coursework and 15 credits of Doctoral Dissertation Research.
 The Ph.D. in Public Health does not have a related area or foreign language requirement.
 Options for focused work in Public Health are many, although the areas of research listed below are emphasized.

 Social and Behavioral Health Sciences.
 Explores interpersonal and institutional influences on individual and community health, with attention to design and evaluate of interventions for improving health outcomes.

 Occupational Health Sciences.
 Offers students grounding in theory and methodology as well as specialized instruction that builds knowledge of the broad range of occupational exposures and their influences on health, illness and injury, and interventions to improve these outcomes.